 It’s essential to plan strategically to minimise the impact of a property settlement on Centrelink payments.

-Consulting with a family law expert and a financial advisor can provide tailored advice based on your circumstances.
+Consulting with a property settlement lawyer and a financial advisor can provide tailored advice based on your circumstances.

 They can help you understand the implications of your settlement and explore options that may protect your financial well-being.